tashian/heal.lgbt/content/_index.md

 that challenge who we thought we were.
 Some call this, "embracing the shadow."

+And in this sense, coming out applies to everyone, not just queer people.
-Many people fight against their own truth for their entire lives.
+And sadly, many people fight against, or avoid, or deny their own truth for their entire lives because it hurts too much.

-But, once we learn to love and accept our truth&mdash;
+Once we learn to love and accept our truth&mdash;
-once we really come out to ourselves&mdash;
+once we come out to ourselves&mdash;
-coming out to other people becomes trivial.
+coming out to other people becomes easier.

 #### Encountering queer and transphobia